Stock market today: Asian shares track Wall Street's slide on worries over interest rates

 Stock market today: Asian shares track Wall Street’s slide on worries over interest rates

-Asian shares were mostly lower Friday after Wall Street retreated following strong economic reports that raised the possibility of interest rates staying painfully high.
+Asian shares retreated Friday after strong reports on the U.S. economy raised the possibility of interest rates staying painfully high.

 U.S. futures edged higher and oil prices also rose